the-wbs-project/wbs-doc-agent/IMPLEMENTATION.md

 | 09 | Finalize & Summary | 92-100% |

 See `/steps/*.md` for detailed documentation of each step.

+### Two-Pass Extraction Architecture

+The pipeline uses a **coarse-to-fine** extraction strategy:

+1. **Global Analysis (Step 03b)**: A powerful LLM with large context window analyzes the entire document to identify:
+   - Document pattern (outline, matrix, flat list, mixed)
+   - Structural elements (column headers, phase columns, numbering schemes)
+   - Hierarchy skeleton with suggested WBS levels
+   - Per-region extraction guidance

+2. **Context-Aware Extraction (Step 04)**: Each region is extracted with full knowledge of:
+   - Where it fits in the document hierarchy
+   - What layout pattern applies (matrix vs. outline)
+   - Which elements are headers vs. content
+   - Suggested WBS numbering prefix

+This solves the **local vs. global context problem** where isolated per-region extraction cannot understand document-wide structure.

 ## WBS Node Schema